Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Moving on to the Ford F-150 XLT, this model offers a nice balance of features, performance, and affordability.
 The weight of the Ford F-150 XLT typically ranges from 4,262 to 5,801 pounds, making it slightly heavier than the XL model.
 With its comfortable interior, advanced technology features, and solid towing capabilities, the XLT is a versatile option for both work and play.

-• The XLT’s weight is influenced by factors such as engine size, cab size, and bed length, just like other Ford F-150 models.
+• The XLT’s weight is influenced by such as engine size, cab size, and bed length, just like other Ford F-150 models.

 • Despite its heavier weight, the XLT maintains a good balance between payload capacity and overall performance.